the 13 best online passive income opportunities, part One

 Related Post: Get started with Clickbank

 I love ShareASale!
-They have some truly awesome products for promotion in pretty much any category that you can think of.
+ShareAsale is an affiliate marketing network and is part of Awin, another affiliate product website.
+They have some truly awesome products for promotion in pretty much any niche category that you can think of.
+Want to promote NFL clothing?
+They have it.
+Home decor?
+Yup.
+Health products?
+Yes.
+Kids clothing?
+You bet.

 SAS has physical products as well as digital, so you can promote clothing, automotive parts, food (live lobster anyone?), volleyballs and other sporting equipment.
-The list goes on and on.
+They have over 4500 merchant vendors, including Pic Monkey (photo editing app), Tailwind (Pinterest scheduling app), and Grammarly (grammar app).

-Signing does not take long.
-Get approval for some of the products can take a few days and up to a week, so watch your email and get promoting!
+Signing up does not take long.
+Getting approval for some of the products can take a few days and up to a week, so watch your email and get promoting!

 Happy Blogging and follow me on Pinterest!